rackerlabs/support-how-to/content/rackspace-pdr/rackspace-pdr-agent-compatibility.md

 ### Linux Agent Compatibility

-Linux&ref; kernel strings on this page must match your kernel version exactly to be considered in support.
+Linux&reg; kernel strings on this page must match your kernel version exactly to be considered in support.
 If the kernel is unsupported, agents go into *reduced functionality* mode and no longer provide adaquate telemetry to our Security Operations Center (SOC).

 #### Amazon Linux 2 Supported Versions